john-itcsolutions/cheirrs/README.md

 In a host terminal, from a second HDD if available, to save working files in case of a crash:

-Bootstrap a new controller (when you installed juju, it recognised that microk8s was already installed, and juju created a 'microk8s' cloud for you to use.
+Bootstrap a new controller - but this time on the 'localhost' cloud - (when you installed juju, it recognised that localhost was already installed, and juju created a 'localhost' cloud for you to use.
 Verify this with `juju clouds`):

-`juju bootstrap microk8s house`
+`juju bootstrap localhost house`

 Add a model named "dbase-bchains"